Oussamaosman02/php-tuto-old/README.md

 </form>
 ```

-This is a regular form, but as we are working with PHP, we need to add some atributes to it :
+This is a regular form, but as we are working with PHP, we need to add some attributes to it :

 ```php
 <form action="/profile.php" method="GET">